watchers-cs673/Watchers-app/README.md

 You can `cd watchers-app`, as the directory `watchers-app` contains the code.

+The two components of the application, the Angular frontend, and the Express user data database backend, must be run together for the app to function properly.

 ## Angular deployment

 Refer to [here](watchers-app/README.md) for info about the Angular deployment.